 Pack a picnic to really make the most of your time, and set off for your own private lake cruise.
 Pause to plunge into the blue waters before continuing on your adventure.
 It’s definitely a great way to appreciate the views from a different perspective.

-Open since 2012, Arrowhead Brewing Company is a great place for beer aficionados.
+Open since 2012, Arrowhead Brewing Company is an excellent place for beer aficionados.
 Creating quality craft beers that range from traditional to experimental, the brewery always has six permanent brews alongside several seasonal types.

 Invermere’s ice hockey team is the Columbia Valley Rockies.
 Join the locals in supporting the team when they play; home games are played at Eddie Mountain Memorial Arena.